keeffEoghan/yonder-site/notes.md

 # To-do

 - Content
-    - Custom overrides for certain interior blocks
-        - Give a simple `class`-based way for editors to enable the more complex tweak-based overrides on an individual basis (say, JS class switching in header-code-injection).
     - Ensure colors per section work where native CSS variables don't (JS fallback, setting theme number?)
 - Fonts and typography
     - Go through content variations